wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 # SatelliteData

-Download MODIS generates the MODIS datasets
+DownloadMODISData.py generates the MODIS datasets

 MakeColocationsVirtualEnv creates the virtual environment and installs neccessary libaries for ShortMODIS

-ShortMODIS finds the colocations
+ColocationsByMonth.py finds the colocations